Composition doll

 A composition doll is a doll made partially or wholly out of composition, a composite material composed of sawdust, glue, and other materials such as cornstarch, resin and wood flour.
 The first composition dolls were made in the 19th century.

 Composite dolls were marketed as unbreakable, compared to earlier more fragile dolls.
 However, over time the composite material deteriorated, leaving many older dolls with small cracks and flaked surfaces.
 Some dolls were given a protective coating of varnish to delay deterioration.

+Notable composition dolls include Bleuette of France, Marilú of Argentina and Mariquita Pérez of Spain.

 Background

 Many antique German and French bisque dolls from the 19th century combine a bisque head with a ball-jointed body made of composition.
 In 1877 French dollmaker Jumeau introduced the Bébé Incassable, with a bisque head portraying a young girl and a fully articulated composition body.
 With realistic glass eyes and contemporary fashion styles, thousands of Bébé dolls were produced for an international market.
 The French Bleuette doll from S.F.B.J. has a jointed composition body with a bisque or composition head.
 The composition Bleuette was produced from 1905 to 1958.